avi20072008/PopcornTime/README.md

 c) For performance gain and save server resources, API data is stored in a localStorage and the same localStorage is used for future data retrieval.

+d) Total code size is less than 5KB

 How to run?